pabloripoll/ViaTech/README.md

 # Directory purge for Windows

-This small program became from an email request and I find it good to share
+This small program became from an email request for support for a [Windows Server](https://www.microsoft.com/es-es/windows-server) and I found it good to share with you.

 Objetives:
 ```